-Tor Wager is the director of the Cognitive and Affective Control Laboratory and Professor of Psychology and Neuroscience at the University of Colorado, Boulder.
+Tor Wager is the director of the Cognitive and Affective Control Laboratory and the Diana L. Taylor Distinguished Professor in the Presidential Cluster in Neuroscience and Department of Psychological and Brain Sciences.
 His research program focuses on the brain mechanisms underlying expectations and placebo effects, and their influences on brain systems involved in pain, emotion, and motivation.
 He is actively involved in the emerging field of brain-body medicine, which integrates brain activity with physiological activity in the body to promote understanding of health and disease.
 Dr. Wager is also actively involved in developing new analysis methods to enhance our ability to understand brain function using human neuroimaging.
 His resume includes over 100 published articles, and he is currently the principal investigator or co-investigator on 8 funded grants, 4 of which are NIH-sponsored.
 He also serves on the editorial boards of several scientific journals.

 Jessica is a post-doctoral fellow in the Institute of Cognitive Science at the University of Colorado at Boulder.
 In 2009, she received her Ph.D. at Harvard University in the Department of Psychology where she examined the neural underpinnings of introspective processes including remembering the past, imagining the future, and reflecting on the mental states of one's self and other people.
 Jessica is continuing this line of work in the Cognitive and Affective Neuroscience lab and is involved in a research project investigating the cognitive and affective processes underlying compassionate behavior.
 Additionally, she is conducting a related line of research examining how individuals regulate their internal thoughts, as when attention must be directed toward or away from such thoughts.